Superfast broadband alternatives

 Who is responsible for bringing superfast broadband to Cumbria?

-Connecting Cumbria Phase 2 aims to extend the availability of superfast broadband to 95% of premises across the County by mid 2018.
-A contract is now in place with BT to deliver this, together with commercial deployments in the County.
+Connecting Cumbria Phase 2 aims to extend the availability of superfast broadband to 95% of premises across the County by the end of March 2019.
+A contract is in place with BT to deliver this, together with commercial deployments in the County.
 For more information on the deployment of Fibre to the Cabinet (FTTC), go to when and where: Connecting Cumbria.

 Will every property get superfast broadband in Cumbria?